oyavri/poe/README.md

 ## How to run the project

+Before running the project, the `.env.example` file should be renamed to `.env` for the configuration of the project.
+It is possible to run the project without changing anything in the file.

 Project is fully dockerized, thus, if you have Docker Engine and are able to run docker compose, running following command in the project directory (where docker-compose.yaml is) will start the whole project:

 ```bash